spacetelescope/webbpsf/docs/intro.rst

 Tools for producing high
 quality model PSFs must be easily accessible to the entire astronomical community.
-WebbPSF provides an easy-to-use tool for PSF simulations of JWST and WFIRST, in the style of the highly successful "Tiny Tim" PSF simulator for Hubble.
+WebbPSF provides an easy-to-use tool for PSF simulations of JWST and Roman, in the style of the highly successful "Tiny Tim" PSF simulator for Hubble.

 WebbPSF